 But civil rights were not on the New Deal agenda despite the wishes of FDR’s wife, Eleanor (his 5th cousin), at least for the most part.
 But she successfully insisted that African Americans be included in the National Youth Administration (NYA) that focused on job creation for 16-25 year-olds.
 Eleanor, or ER, also worked tirelessly with the NAACP and the KKK once put a $25k bounty on her head.
 Anyone the KKK wanted to kill that badly is someone we should all take note of.
 Eleanor Roosevelt was the most political First Lady in American history and had earned her reputation advocating for the rights and good treatment of wounded Doughboys during WWI when she worked with the Red Cross.
 When WWII broke out, she defended the rights of African-American soldiers like the Tuskegee Airmen.
 By taking the lead on civil rights, ER served as a lightning rod for FDR, diverting attention onto herself so as to spare him the career-killing, coalition-busting, bad publicity of being an anti-racist.

-But FDR couldn’t support civil rights without splitting the Democratic Party and that coalition still had huge challenges in front of it.
-The Depression was bottoming out in 1933-34.
-At least things weren’t getting worse, but neither was the economy rebounding toward anything like the 1920s boom years.
+FDR couldn’t support civil rights without splitting the Democratic Party and that coalition still had big challenges in front of it.
+The Depression was bottoming out in 1933-34, or at least things weren’t getting worse.
+But neither was the economy rebounding toward anything like the 1920s boom years.
 Aside from reforming banking and Wall Street and feeding the hungry, the American economic engine still needed a spark.

 Priming The Pump